heaths91/AppStudio-Feature-Service-Tutorial/README.md

 1. Open Esri AppStudio on your desktop/laptop computer
 2. Click 'new app'
 3. Select 'Hello World (runtime)'
-4. Rename it some relevant to your project
+4. Rename it something relevant to your project
 5. Create

 Once you have created your app, you can now test it by clicking 'Run'